RodolfoAMaranhao/RodolfoAMaranhao.github.io/Drinking_driving.md

 ### 2. EDA (exploratory data analysis)

-now we can analyze the distribution of our data per feature, and then take a look at some overlaid plots to see if we can identify some potential differences between the high schoolers that ride with drinking drivers vs the ones that don't.
+Now we can analyze the distribution of our data per feature, and then take a look at some overlaid plots to see if we can identify some potential differences between the high schoolers that ride with drinking drivers vs the ones that don't.